 In Journey's End, the Doctor has to literally wipe the mind of Donna Noble or risk having the Time Lord thoughts destroy her mind.
 She is not particularly pleased about this turn of events, and the Doctor is crushed by it too.

 During the more "serious" scenes between the Doctor and the Master, you can see the Master himself suffers this because of the drums.
 Suffers it horribly, in fact.
 Which means that everything the Master has ever done was the fault of Rassilon and the Council; he started out as a completely normal child.
+Could have grown up to be more like his Professor Yana guise.
 Poor mad Master.

 Pretty much the entirety of "The Family of Blood" is devoted to breaking the character of John Smith (an amnesiac, human Doctor) into teeny tiny pieces after setting him up as a rather lovely bloke (besides some 1913 values) in the prior episode.
 It's effective.